MARQUEZ93/twitterAPI/README.md

 * I used env variables in both development and production.
 This protects the API keys as I pushed the code to Github.
 * I published on Heroku because it was easy & free to do so.
 Makes it easier for you guys to see my work as well.
 * I received access to my own sandbox api environment.
 I am using a free version that only has 250 calls a month.
 * An enterprise account would be mandatory for an enterprise project.
-I'll be honest and share that I created a fake twitter account to give myself 250 requests.
+I'm not embarrassed to share that I created a fake twitter account to give myself 250 requests.
 I used all 250 requests.
 * One big lesson I learned was to cross reference Github documentation with documentation on the respective dependency site.